rodrigolcschulz/rodrigolcschulz/README.md

 NumPy Pandas Scikit Learn Seaborn

 🗄️ Databases and Cloud Hosting:
-AWS Google
+AWS Google Cloud

 🔧 Software and Tools:
-Power BI Excel Colab Git Jupyter
+Power BI Excel Colab Jupyter

 <!---
 rodrigolcschulz/rodrigolcschulz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.